 Throughout each immersive VR tour, advanced eye-tracking software and a permissioned machine learning algorithm follow your gaze, further learn your likes and dislikes, and intelligently recommend other homes or commercial residences to visit.

 Curious as to what the living room might look like with a fresh coat of blue paint and a white carpet?
 No problem!
 VR programs will be able to modify rendered environments instantly, changing countless variables, from furniture materials to even the sun’s orientation.
 Keen to input your own furniture into a VR-rendered home?
 Advanced AIs could one day compile all your existing furniture, electronics, clothing, decorations, and even books, virtually organizing them across any accommodating new space.

 Smaller firms like Studio 216, Vieweet, Arch Virtual, ArX Solutions, and Rubicon Media can similarly capture and render models of various properties for clients and investors to view and explore.
-In essence, VR real estate platforms will allow you to explore any home for sale, do the remodel, and determine if it truly is the house of your dreams.
+In essence, Virtual Reality real estate platforms will allow you to explore any home for sale, do the remodel, and determine if it truly is the house of your dreams.

-Once you’re ready to make a bid, your AI will even help estimate a bid, process and submit your offer.
+Once you’re ready to make a bid, your AI assistant will even help estimate a bid, process and submit your offer.
 Real estate companies like Zillow, Trulia, Move, Redfin, ZipRealty (acquired by Realogy in 2014) and many others have already invested millions in machine learning applications to make search, valuation, consulting, and property management easier, faster, and much more accurate.

 But what happens if the home you desire most means starting from scratch with new construction?

 For thousands of years, we’ve been constrained by the construction materials of nature.
 We built bricks from naturally abundant clay and shale, used tree limbs as our rooftops and beams, and mastered incredible structures in ancient Rome with the use of cement.